wevsty/KVM-over-USB/README_en-us.md

 ### Hardware list
-1. Video capture card: You can use video capture cards with chips such as MS2109 or MS2130, which are sold in the market for about 5-15 USD.
+1. Video capture card: Video capture cards using chips such as MS2109 or MS2130 can be used, with market prices ranging from approximately 5 - 20 USD.
-2. CH340 to CH9329 USB Connection Cable: CH340 is a common USB to serial chip, access CH9329 through the serial port, and finally connect CH9329 to the controlled device can be.
+2. USB cable for converting CH340 to CH9329.
 3. HDMI cable.
-4. If the device does not have enough USB ports, it is recommended to use it with a USB HUB.
+4. If the device does not have enough USB ports, it is recommended to use a USB hub.

-Note 1: There are finished cables available on shopping platforms, which can be purchased directly at a market price of about 20 CNY.
+Special notes:
+CH340 is a common USB-to-serial port chip that connects to CH9329 via a serial port.
+Other USB-to-serial port chips can also be used if needed.

+The CH340 to CH9329 connection cable is recommended because finished cables are available for purchase on shopping platforms, making them easier to obtain.
+The current market price is approximately 2 - 5 USD.

-Note 2: If you have special needs, you can also purchase a USB to serial cable with other chips (e.g. FT232) and then purchase a CH9329 module with a serial interface.
+If there are special requirements, you can also purchase USB-to-serial port connection cables using other chips (e.g., FT232) and then use a CH9329 module with a serial interface.

 ### Schematic
 ![image](https://github.com/wevsty/KVM-over-USB/blob/main/document/connection_schematic.svg)